19hours/sg-statutes/Acts/Income Tax Act.md

 ### Furnishing of estimate of chargeable income if no return is made under section 62

-63\.—(1) Every person, not being an individual, who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.
+63\.—(1) Unless exempted by rules mentioned in subsection (3), every person, not being an individual, who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.

 [53/2007; 29/2012]

+[Act 34 of 2016 wef 29/12/2016]

+(1AA) A person mentioned in subsection (1) must furnish the estimate of the person’s chargeable income for a year of assessment using the electronic service if rules mentioned in subsection (3) require a class of persons to furnish their estimates for that year of assessment using the electronic service, and the person belongs to that class.

+[Act 34 of 2016 wef 29/12/2016]

-(1A) Every individual carrying on or exercising any trade, business, profession or vocation who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.
+(1A) Unless exempted by rules mentioned in subsection (3), every individual carrying on or exercising any trade, business, profession or vocation who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.

 [53/2007; 29/2012]

+[Act 34 of 2016 wef 29/12/2016]

-(2) Any person who fails or neglects without reasonable excuse to furnish the estimate of his chargeable income as required under subsection (1) or(1A) shall be guilty of an offence.
+(2) Any person who fails or neglects without reasonable excuse to furnish the estimate of his chargeable income as required under subsection (1), (1AA) or (1A) shall be guilty of an offence.

 [11/94; 53/2007]

+[Act 34 of 2016 wef 29/12/2016]

+(3) The Minister may, by rules made under section 7, do any of the following:

+(a) require a specified class of persons subject to subsection (1) to furnish the estimate of their chargeable income for any year of assessment under that subsection using the electronic service;

+(b) exempt any person or class of persons from subsection (1) or (1A) in respect of one or more years of assessment, subject to such conditions as may be specified in the rules.

+[Act 34 of 2016 wef 29/12/2016]

 ### Comptroller may call for further returns

 64\.
 The Comptroller may give notice in writing to any person when and as often as he thinks necessary requiring him to furnish within a reasonable time limited by such notice fuller or further returns respecting any matter as to which a return is required by or under this Act.

-### Power to call for returns, books, etc.
+### Power to call for returns

-65\.—(1) For the purpose of obtaining full information in respect of any person’s income, the Comptroller may give notice to such person requiring him within the time limited by such notice, which time shall not be less than 30 days from the date of service of such notice, to complete and deliver to the Comptroller any return specified in such notice and in addition or alternatively requiring him to attend personally before the Comptroller and to produce for examination any document which the Comptroller may consider necessary.
+65\.—(1) For the purpose of obtaining full information in respect of a person’s income, the Comptroller may give notice to the person requiring the person to complete and return to the Comptroller, within the time specified in the notice, a return specified in the notice.

-[37/2002]

-(2) In this section and section 65B —

-“document” includes, in addition to a document in writing —

-(a) any map, plan, graph or drawing;

-(b) any photograph;

-(c) any label, marking or other writing which identifies or describes anything of which it forms a part, or to which it is attached by any means;

-(d) any disc, tape, sound-track, or other device in which sounds or other data (not being visual images) are embodied so as to be capable (with or without the aid of some other equipment) of being reproduced therefrom;

-(e) any film (including microfilm), negative, tape, disc or other device in which one or more visual images are embodied so as to be capable (with or without the aid of some other equipment) of being reproduced therefrom; and

-(f) any paper or other material on which there are marks, impressions, figures, letters, symbols or perforations having a meaning for persons qualified to interpret them;

-“writing” includes any mode of representing or reproducing words, figures, drawings or symbols in a visible form.

-[37/2002]
+(2) The time specified in the notice must not be less than 30 days after the date of service of the notice on the person.

+[Act 34 of 2016 wef 29/12/2016]

 ### Statement of bank accounts, assets, etc.